The Odd Couple Together Again: Plot

 Felix holds the engagement dinner at Oscar's apartment when Gloria couldn't do so, due to painters still working.
-All goes well, including Felix bonding with Edna's fiancée over many things, until he finds out the fiancée has been divorced twice, at which things turn severely sour.
+Felix bonds with Edna's fiancée, Bill Sutton, but eventually finds out that Bill has been married and divorced twice, at which things turn severely sour.
+Felix goes to visit Bill's first ex-wife, a cutthroat photographer.
+Edna asks Oscar to tell Felix to stop, adding that Bill considered calling off the wedding due to Felix embarrassing them.

-Felix is now on the lam to learn about his previous wives.
-The first one is a cutthroat photographer who threatens to fire two assistants, and then fires the secretary for letting Oscar and Felix in.
-This alone causes Edna to come by and ask Oscar to tell Felix to stop, because it's embarrassing.
 Oscar tries to talk Felix out of it, and Felix initially says he will stop.

-However, he goes to find the second wife.
-As it turned out, she was a nudist whom Felix inadvertently had a photo taken with, that got back to Gloria.
+However, he goes to find Bill's second wife, a nudist whom Felix inadvertently had a photo taken with, which was given back to Gloria.
 Gloria, in turn, kicks him out of the wedding permanently and files an injunction against him.
 Felix asks Oscar to walk Edna down the aisle in his place and also give a speech, to which Oscar agrees.

-However, because he knows it isn't the same, Oscar sets things up to have Felix take his place where he belongs, by stopping and making an impassioned speech about him and what walking his own daughter down the aisle would mean to him.
-After so, Felix, who was pathetically hiding behind shrubbery (his top hat clearly visible), is brought into the wedding to assume the duty and nobody objects.
+However, Oscar makes a plan to have Felix take his place, by stopping and making an impassioned speech about him and what walking his own daughter down the aisle would mean to him.
+After so, Felix, who was pathetically hiding behind shrubbery, is brought into the wedding to assume the duty and nobody objects.
 After a very lively reception, where Edna intentionally tosses the bouquet to Oscar's girlfriend, Jeannie, before entering the limo, Oscar confesses to Felix that he is willing to accept the toilet bowl voiceover job, but Felix informs him the spot was long since taken, then offers him a spot in a potato chip ad as the voice of the deep fryer, which he accepts.